tuliomoreira77/flutter-native-handler/README.md

   * To avoid lock the UI thread all calls to native methods are made on another thread;

 # Limitations:
-At moment native methods can only receive one paramether, in future I will extend it.
+* At moment native methods can only receive one paramether, in future I will extend it.
+* At moment only String an byte[] return types and paramether type are stable.
+I will test and realese more types soon.

 # Usage:
 Add it in your root build.gradle at the end of repositories: